kondratyevd/hepaccelerate-cms/README.md

 cd ../..
 ~~~

-Run first step of the framework
+Run first step of the framework - use hammer.rcac.purdue.edu machine, as it has enough /tmp/ space.

 ~~~
 . tests/hmm/run_purdue_step1.sh
 ~~~

+Run second step of the framework - works from any machine where Hadoop storage is mounted.

+~~
+. tests/hmm/run_purdue_step1.sh
+~~

+Produce plots

+~~
+. tests/hmm/plots.sh out/
+~~

 <!---
 Best results can be had if the CMS data is stored locally on a filesystem (few TB needed) and if you have a cache disk on the analysis machine of a few hundred GB.